alipsgh/tornado/README.md

 * **_github_prequential_multi_test.py_** - This file lets you run multiple adaptive algorithms together against a data stream.
 While algorithms are learning from instances of a data stream, the framework tells you which adaptive algorithm is optimal by considering _classification_, _adaptation_, and _resource consumption_ measures.
 * **_github_generate_stream.py_** - The file helps you use the Tornado framework for generating synthetic data streams containing concept drifts.
 You find a list of stream generators in `tornado/streams/generators/`.

+### Citation

+Please cite the following papers if you plan to use Tornado or any of its components:

+1. Pesaranghader, Ali, Herna Viktor, and Eric Paquet. "__Reservoir of Diverse Adaptive Learners and Stacking Fast Hoeffding Drift Detection Methods for Evolving Data Streams.__" arXiv preprint arXiv:1709.02457 (2017).
+(Pre-print available at: https://arxiv.org/abs/1709.02457)
+2. Pesaranghader, Ali, Herna L. Viktor, and Eric Paquet. "__A framework for classification in data streams using multi-strategy learning.__" International Conference on Discovery Science.
+Springer, Cham, 2016.
+(Pre-print available at: http://iwera.ir/~ali/papers/ds2016.pdf)

 <br/>
 <br/>